-- To discuss the important features and amendability of the Fundamental Rights. - To study the Fundamental Rights as enshrined in various Articles. - To dwell on the Writs issued by the Courts (Supreme Court and High Courts) to protect the Fundamental Rights of the citizens. - To highlight the circumstances under which Fundamental Rights can be suspended.
+- The important features and amendability of the Fundamental Rights. - The Fundamental Rights as enshrined in various Articles of the Constitution. - The Writs issued by the Courts (Supreme Court and High Courts) to protect the Fundamental Rights of the citizens. - The circumstances under which Fundamental Rights can be suspended.